Rennzie/sensat-tt-react/README.md

 yarn install
 ```

 Use the scripts below to interact with the project.
-A deployed version is available [here](https://rennzie.github.io/sensat-tt-react/).

 ## Available Scripts